Cultural genocide in the United States

-Cultural genocide in the United States has manifested through the physical and cultural disintegration of the indigenous people by forcing them to attend boarding schools along with the discrimination against them due to the instrumental use of the law.
+Cultural genocide in the United States has manifested through the physical and cultural disintegration of the Indigenous people by forcing them to attend boarding schools along with the discrimination against them due to the instrumental use of the law.
 Cultural genocide comprises the dismantling of a culture and the de-socializing of a people.

-Against the indigenous people
+Against Indigenous people

 In reference to colonialism in the United States, Raphael Lemkin stated that the "colonial enslavement of American Indians was a cultural genocide."
 He also stated that colonialism in the United States comprised an "effective and thorough method of destroying a culture and de-socializing human beings."
 Lemkin drew a distinction between "cultural change and cultural genocide."
 He defined the former as a slow and gradual process of transition to new situations, and he saw the latter as the result of a radical and violent change that necessitated "the pre-meditated goal of those committing cultural genocide."
 Lemkin believed that cultural genocide occurs only when there are "surgical operations on cultures and deliberate assassinations of civilizations."

 According to Vincent Schilling, who spoke to BBC Trending, many people are aware of historical atrocities that were committed against his people, but there is an "extensive amount of misunderstanding about Native American and First Nations people's history."
-He added that Native Americans have also suffered a "cultural genocide” because of colonization's residual effects.
+He added that Native Americans have also suffered a "cultural genocide" because of colonization's residual effects.